 The latest edition of WA Works – CCIWA’s subscription-only magazine covering major project and supply chain news – smashed the statistics when it comes to gender representation in defence, construction, infrastructure, energy and resources.

-From the country’s biggest naval vessel upgrade, the AMCAP program, to the heads of some of the largest global resources companies including Shell and Fortescue, not to mention the state’s biggest rail infrastructure project, Metronet, women were featured across the board.
+From the country’s biggest naval vessel upgrade, the AMCAP program, to the heads of some of the largest global resource companies including Shell and Fortescue, not to mention the state’s biggest rail infrastructure project, Metronet, women were featured across the board.

 Of the 28 feature and opinion articles this issue, 61 per cent quote one or more women, well ahead of previous editions where 10-15 per cent was the norm, a symptom of the fact that men are usually the spokespeople put up by the businesses contacted for comment.